Technologicat/mcpyrate/quasiquotes.md

 `s[lst]` takes a `list`, and into the quoted code, splices an `ast.List` node, with the original list as its `elts` attribute.
 Note the list is not copied.

-This allows interpolating a list of ASTs as an `ast.List` node.
+This allows interpolating a list of expression AST nodes as an `ast.List` node.
 This can be convenient because in Python, lists can appear in many places, such as on the LHS of an assignment:

 ```python
 lst = [q[a], q[b], q[c]]  # noqa: F821, only quoted.